 The Board of Education believes that it is in the best interest of students to complete a full, four-year high school program of studies and extra-curricular activities.
 However the Board recognizes that there may be individual cases in which the interests of students would be served best through an early graduation plan.
+This is typically completed through attending Midd State and not at the MHS building.
 Accordingly, the early graduation plan for MHS shall be based on the following consideration and procedures: